 When the behavior is solid and we’re practicing this under controlled circumstances, I always make sure to reinforce extremely heavily (remember, this behavior needs to be a 100% even when the bird has something reeeeally desirable in it’s beak already!) and often give back the item they were playing with as a bonus, if it’s safe.
 This way we build a alot of reinforcement history for dropping things when asked, before we actually need to use the cue in real life.

 If generalized enough and if you spend enough time proofing it, this cue will even work for getting your bird to drop desirable food items!
 And, most importantly, it will save you both a lot of unnecessary conflict and strengthen your trust in the long run.
-In the video below you can se Echo giving me a highly valued walnut when I ask him.
+In the video above you can se Echo giving me a highly valued walnut when I ask him.